noahhdf/dotfiles/install_tmux.md

 This little script will download the newest versions from the websites respectively  and install them locally in the directory `~/.local`.
 We will make a temporary directory in which we will download the sources, and delete them later.
 Change `N` to the number of cores +1.
-_There are special instruction for working on a mac!_
+_There are special instructions for working on a mac!_

 ```bash
 cd $HOME